Jamala al-Baidhani: Biography

-In 2007, the U.S. Embassy to Yemen honored her as a "Woman of Courage."
-In 2008, the Kuwaiti Embassy in Sana'a awarded Al-Baldhani $30,000 for her NGO work.
+In 2007, the American embassy in Yemen honored her as a "Woman of Courage".
+In 2008, the Kuwaiti embassy in Sana'a awarded Al-Baldhani $30,000 for her NGO work.

-In 2012, Al-Baidhani died in Sana'a from complications from a respiratory disease.
-She was buried in the Majel Al-Dema Cemetery.
+In 2012, Al-Baidhani died in Sana'a from complications related to a respiratory disease.
+She was buried in the Majel Al-Dema cemetery.
 Al-Baidhani was awarded the second Balquis Award posthumously in 2013.
-The award honors women who have made an "exceptional contribution to the development of Yemeni women."
+The prize honors women who have made an "exceptional contribution to the development of Yemeni women".